wiseman/mavelous/README.md

 ### Online Demo

-The [online demo](http://moreproductive.org/mavelous_web/) of Mavelous runs completely within the browser.
+The [online demo](http://mavelousdemo.appspot.com) of Mavelous runs completely within the browser.
 The simulated drone is very low fidelity and simply follows a fixed path.
 It will not respond to navigation commands such as guided mode.

-You can also run the demo on your own machine by opening the html page in your browser via the filesystem.
+You can also run the demo on your own machine by cloning the repository and opening the html page in your browser via the filesystem.
 The `index.html` file can be found at:

   ```
   mavelous/modules/lib/mavelous_web/index.html